 Urinary incontinence can be annoying, frustrating, and even life-altering.
 It can control your daily activity and keep you from doing the activities you love.
-At Center for Urogynecology and Pelvic Reconstructive Surgery in St. Louis, Fareesa G. Khan, MD, is an expert urogynecologist who offers evaluation and treatment for your condition.
+At Center for Urogynecology and Pelvic Reconstructive Surgery in St. Louis, Dionysios Veronikis, MD, is an expert urogynecologist who offers evaluation and treatment for your condition.
 Call the office or schedule an appointment online to learn how to find relief from urinary incontinence.

 If you unintentionally leak urine, that’s incontinence.
 Incontinence can be temporary, sometimes as a result of bladder stimulation from alcohol or caffeine, but it can also be chronic.